 'Soils define culture.
 Throughout history soil has defined human societies perhaps more strongly than any other single environmental variable.
 Its fertility defines our food, our population and our economy.
-Its colours define…
+Its colours…

 'Soils define culture.
 Throughout history soil has defined human societies perhaps more strongly than any other single environmental variable.
 Its fertility defines our food, our population and our economy.
 Its colours define our art.
 Its organisms may define our health.
 Yet, the importance of soils in regulating human society is frequently overlooked'

-What if we start using positive terminologies and metaphors to celebrate the life-giving functions of soil?
+What if we start using positive terminologies and metaphors and redefine existing ones to celebrate the life-giving functions of soil?
 How can we cultivate sensitivity and acquire local knowledge about our soils?